 You will see a pop-up with a list of up to five of your most recently-saved files.

-To view the BHS version, you can click the About icon at the bottom of the activity bar.
+To view the BHS version, click the About icon at the bottom of the activity bar.

-To provide the payload directly in JSON format, click Raw at the top right of the editor.
+To display the graph's payload directly in JSON format, click the Raw button at the top right of the editor.

 You can see the green flowing dashed line over the execution path as shown below.
 Any obtained values or responses are shown below the corresponding nodes.

-If you don't have an actual device to test on, you can use the SmartThings simulator to create a virtual device.
-For more information, see the FAQ: Creating a virtual Device SmartThings community page.
+If you don't have an actual device to test on, you can create a virtual device.
+Read Testing Virtual Devices in the On-Device Testing Guide for more information.